 Prof. Peter J. Magill

 After graduating in Biochemistry at the University of Bath, Peter came to the University of Oxford to study for his D.Phil. with Dr Mark Bevan and Professor J. Paul Bolam.
 Following the award of his doctorate in 2001, for which he received the British Neuroscience Association's 2001 Postgraduate of the Year Prize, Peter remained in Oxford to continue with his studies on the electrophysiological and structural properties of the basal ganglia with Professor Bolam.
 In 2002, Peter was elected to a Fellowship by Examination at Magdalen College, Oxford, and then, in 2005, to a Senior Demyship at the same college.
 He currently holds a Special Supernumerary Fellowship at University College.
 Peter has been an MRC Programme Leader since 2009.
 He was awarded the title of Professor of Neurobiology by the University of Oxford in 2014.
 He currently holds a Special Supernumerary Fellowship at University College, Oxford.

 Peter has fulfilled numerous academic leadership roles at the University of Oxford as well as at external organisations, including the International Basal Ganglia Society (2007-2013), on the National Executive Committee of the British Neuroscience Association (2008-2010), on the Research Advisory Panel and Grant Assessment Panel of the charity Parkinson's UK (2010-2016), on the Cellular and Molecular Neuroscience Expert Review Group of the Wellcome Trust (2014-2018), and on the Newton International Fellowships Committee of the Royal Society (2018-2020).
-He currently serves on the Research Grants Board 20K (Biological Sciences) of the Royal Society, and on the Neuroscience & Mental Health Board of the MRC, and the Training & Careers Group of the MRC.
+He currently serves on the Research Grants Board 20K (Biological Sciences) of the Royal Society, the Neuroscience & Mental Health Board of the MRC, and the Training & Careers Group of the MRC.

 In vivo electrophysiological recording techniques, quantitative anatomical methods, and the use of genetics-based approaches for the monitoring and manipulation of specified cell types are all central to Peter's research strategy to elucidate the principles governing neuronal communication within the basal ganglia and partner neural circuits.